How to Home-Cook Cooling Ketogenic Dog Food

 Sample Energetically Cooling Ketogenic Dog Food Recipe

-• 5 pounds meat (see “protein” list above)
+• 5 pounds of meat (see “protein” list above)

 • 1.5 pounds of vegetables (see “vegetable” list above)